pocl/pocl/doc/sphinx/source/env_variables.rst

  Override the default "-O3" that is passed to the LLVM opt as a final optimization switch.

+* POCL_CACHE_DIR

+ If this is set to an existing directory, pocl uses it as the cache directory for all compilation results.
+This allows reusing compilation results between pocl invocations.
+If this env is not set, then the default cache directory will be used

 * POCL_LEAVE_KERNEL_COMPILER_TEMP_FILES

- If this is set to 1, the kernel compiler cache/temporary directory that contains all the intermediate compiler files are left as it is
+ If this is set to 1, the kernel compiler cache/temporary directory that contains all the intermediate compiler files are left as it is.
+This will be handy for debugging

-* POCL_CLEAR_KERNEL_CACHE
+* POCL_FORCE_CLEAR_KERNEL_CACHE

-  If kernel cache is enabled and this is set to 1, then kernel cache will be forcefully cleared at each run
+ If kernel cache is enabled and this is set to 1, then kernel cache will be forcefully cleared at each run.
+This will be handy for developers to test their changes and evict cache at every run

 * POCL_MAX_PTHREAD_COUNT